imeleges/REMA_Dubai/README.md

 	<sub>Prices up to 700,000</sub>
 </p>

 The look into more common range of prices for every number of bedrooms shows that majority of all listings are between 90,000 and 300,000 AED.
-With a very noticeble spike for one bedroom apartments at aproximatly 100,000 AED.
+With a very noticeable spike for one bedroom apartments at approximately 100,000 AED.

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/all_bdr_prices_boxplot.png?raw=true">